balzac-lang/balzac/README.md

 - build on your machine and run using Maven + Jetty
 - build on your machine and load the war (saved into `xyz.balzaclang.balzac.web/target/`) inside any web container (e.g. Tomcat)
 - build on your machine and run in Docker (see `docker/Dockerfile-slim` to create the image)
-- build and run in Docker (see `docker/Dockerfile-build` to create the image)
 - download from DockerHub and run in Docker

 ### Maven + Jetty